usecannon/cannon/README.md

 - Note, DO NOT use the version name as the branch name as this can cause conflicts with tags. (eg `v2.12.1` as a branch name is incorrect)

-2. Run `pnpm version-*` where `*` can be patch, minor or major.
+2. Run `pnpm run version-*` where `*` can be patch, minor or major.
 3. Create PR for the release branch
-4. From the branch, run `pnpm publish` and follow the prompts.
+4. From the branch, run `pnpm run publish` and follow the prompts.
-5. Run `pnpm update-stables` to make sure that all the other private packages reference to new release.
+5. Run `pnpm run update-stables` to make sure that all the other private packages reference to new release.
 6. Merge release PR

 #### Alpha Release